How to Formally Join a Club

 It is a database listing of all members (affiliates) who are affiliated with a Club, ARCHERY SA and Archery Australia.

 Each of the entities can view the information relevant to its level.
 For example, the Club administrator can only view the records of that Club’s members.
 You, as a financial affiliate, can only view your record.

 In creating a member record, an email address is a “required field”.
-It enables Archery Australia, ARCHERY SA and/or the Club the ability to communicate directly with you about news, information and other items, rather than relying on one of the other entities to forward the information, sometimes after the information/closing dates have expired.
+It enables Archery Australia, ARCHERY SA and/or the Club the ability to communicate directly, rather than relying on one of the other entities to forward the information, sometimes after the information/closing dates have expired.

 The database is secure.
-The information contained in the database (e.g. address, phone number, date of birth, email address, etc) are for the exclusive use of the three entities and is not supplied to third parties for commercial purposes.
+The information contained in the database (e.g. address, phone number, date of birth, email address, etc) are for the exclusive use of the three entities and is not supplied or sold to third parties.

-Your email address is provided on the basis that you understand it will be used to communicate with you.
-If you choose, you can later “Unsubscribe” from receiving information from either Archery Australia, ARCHERY SA or even the Club (or any combination of the three).
-However, your email address will remain in the system attached to your record, so that any of the 3 entities can contact you if needed in important situations (such as membership renewal).
-With the email address staying in the system, it also enables you to re-subscribe if you change your mind later on.
+Your email address is provided on the understanding it will be used to communicate with you.
+You can “Unsubscribe” from receiving information from either Archery Australia, ARCHERY SA or even the Club (or any combination of the three).
+However, your email address will remain in the system attached to your record, so that any of the three entities can contact you if needed in important situations (such as membership renewal).
+With the email address staying in the system, it also enables you to re-subscribe.

-If you are worried about overlooking the relatively few archery emails you would receive among the myriad of emails from others, think about creating a separate email address (e.g. gMail or Hotmail) for your archery communications.
-It’s free and takes no time at all.
-That way, you receive only archery-related messages to that address and it leaves your personal email address “uncluttered’.
+If you are worried about overlooking the relatively few archery emails you would receive among the myriad of emails from others, think about creating a separate (free) email account (e.g. gMail or Hotmail) for your archery communications.
+That way, you receive only archery-related messages to that address leaving your personal/business email address “uncluttered’.